leandromoreira/lua-resty-dynacode/README.md

 * avoid re-compilation when no plugins were altered (should we emit `BG_UPDATED_PLUGINS` or a new event)
 * review the events adding arguments when necessary/possible (for instance `BG_DIDNT_UPDATE_PLUGINS`)
-* add a CMS for the complete example
+* ~add a CMS for the complete example~
-* add a quick start for the complete example
+* ~add a quick start for the complete example~
 * evaluate the lua-resty-mlcache rock to replace the current cache system
 * ~~publish a rock~~
-* off-line mode (saving a local api response for -HUP/restart without link to API)
+* evaluate if an off-line mode makes sense (saving a local api response for -HUP/restart without link to API)
 * ~~use / provide function direct access / local function instead of tables (`ngx_now`, `tbl.logger`)~~
 * ~~discuss the json format (making phases accessible without iterating through all plugins)~~
 * ~~offer events callbacks (like: `on_compile_fail`, `on_success`, `...`)~~